 Buying Material for Your DIY Weekend Workbench

-Fortunately, there aren’t a lot of choices on a weekend workbench when it comes to the basic construction.
+Fortunately, there are only a few choices on a weekend workbench regarding basic construction.

-First, you’ll need a collection of 2×4’s that will match your plans.
+First, you’ll need a collection of 2x4s that will match your plans.

 Then you’ll need to make a few decisions: